omniafarouk/Linux-Task/README.md

-The pdf version contain the commands , passwords and screenshot of each level completion from 1 to 12.
+The pdf version contains the commands , passwords and screenshot of each level completion from 0 to 12 of the bandit linux game.
-The ".md" version contain only the commands and passwords for a quicker lookup.
+The ".md" version contains only the commands and passwords for a quicker lookup.